Partial regularity in nonlocal systems I: Results

-When passing to gradient regularity we use the nonlinear potential $\mathbf{I}^{f}_{2s-1,\chi}$ to obtain sharp partial gradient regularity results, provided, of course, $s>1/2$.
+When passing to gradient regularity we use the nonlinear potential $\mathbf{I}^{f}_{2s-1,\chi}$ to obtain sharp partial gradient regularity results, provided, of course, $s>1/2$, an assumption that we shall keep from now on.
 Needless to say, $a(\cdot)$ must satisfy stronger, yet necessary regularity assumptions.
 Specifically, we assume that $a(\cdot)$ satisfies \eqref{bs.4} with the explicit modulus of continuity \eqn{modco1}

 Moreover, we assume that for all $v,w \in \mathbb{R}^N$, and any ball $B_r(x_{0}) \Subset \Omega$, $a(\cdot)$ satisfies \eqn{modco2}